-A public health worker will follow up in case you test positive to help you take necessary precautions.
+A public health worker may be available to provide support in case you test positive and need to take necessary precautions.

 What if my test results come back positive?

 A positive result can be nerve-wracking, but don’t panic.
-Around 97% of people who contract coronavirus recover.
-To keep from passing the virus onto others, take these additional steps.
+About 97% of people who have contracted COVID-19 recovered.
+To keep from passing the virus onto others, take these additional steps:

 What happens with my information?